srbutler1/foreign_signals_prediction/README.md

 # Foreign Signals Prediction

-This project implements and compares different models for predicting foreign market signals.
+This project implements and compares different models for predicting next day returns using foreign market signals from around the world.

 ## Project Structure
 ```